Documentation

 The stock generated solve path loads solver.toml automatically from the current working directory. solverforge-config also exposes parsing APIs when you want to inspect or construct configs directly.

-The 0.11.x release line uses one ModelContext per planning model.
-Generic construction heuristics share that context for mixed/list-bearing work, while pure scalar construction uses the descriptor-scalar boundary.
-Local search uses explicit streaming defaults when move_selector is omitted, and scalar candidate limits, grouped scalar selectors, and score-level simulated annealing are expressed in solver.toml.
+The current release uses one RuntimeModel per planning model.
+Generic construction heuristics share that model for mixed/list-bearing work, while pure scalar construction uses the descriptor boundary.
+Local search uses explicit streaming defaults when move_selector is omitted, and scalar candidate limits, assignment-backed grouped scalar selectors, conflict repair selectors, list permutation, precedence-list selectors, and score-level simulated annealing are expressed in solver.toml.

 SolverManager now exposes a retained job lifecycle rather than a fire-and-forget channel.
 In addition to Progress and BestSolution, you can observe PauseRequested, Paused, Resumed, Completed, Cancelled, and Failed, inspect SolverStatus, and fetch or analyze retained snapshots by snapshot_revision.

 Retained telemetry carries exact generated, evaluated, accepted, not-doable, acceptor-rejected, forager-ignored, hard-delta, conflict-repair, and construction-slot counters plus generation and evaluation durations.
+The current runtime also carries per-move-label telemetry and a bounded applied-move trace with selected candidate index, per-step candidate counts, score delta, and hard-feasibility before/after.
 User-facing rates such as moves/s are display-only derived values.

 Sections